How Music Hijacks Your Nervous System—in a Good Way

 Music is a trans-dimensional technology

 These three types of musical resonances demonstrate how music impacts body, brain, and emotions.
 Sound’s ability to penetrate matter and mind makes it a powerful trans-dimensional force, used by ritual cultures to penetrate the seen and unseen realms of reality.
-But we don’t have to look to ritual cultures to see the impact of music, we can witness this in our science and in our everyday lives.
+But we don’t have to look to ritual cultures to see the impact of music, we can witness this in our science and everyday lives.
 Understanding that music plays a critical role in affecting soul, body, and mind through resonance suggests that music creation and performance is really the art of manipulating sound energy.
-As music makers, creators, and audiences, we can use this power by changing our perceptions of music’s fundamental nature as energy vibration in motion.
+As music makers, creators, and audiences, we can activate this power by changing our perceptions of music’s fundamental nature- as energy vibration in motion.
 Like radio waves and infrared waves, sound traverses the seen and unseen worlds, having effects on body, brain, and emotions.
-To learn music is to discover the art of mastering sound energy and developing the skills to impact humans on a physical, biological, and psychological level.
-This change in perception drastically alters our view of music, of its creators, and of musical experiences, while developing an awareness of its importance for culture and of its responsibility for creators.
+To learn music is to discover the art of mastering sound energy and developing the skill to impact humans on a physical, biological, and psychological level.
+This change in perception drastically alters our view of music, of its creators, and of musical experiences, while developing awareness of its importance for culture and of responsibility for creators.
 Seen as a technology for resonance, music can alter brains and bodies, alter moods, unlock emotions, and transform states of mind, acting as a powerful tool for health, human connection, and transformation.

 References